Lesson 1.14: Defining Evaluation Order

 under the hood; the compiler is just generating them automatically.
 For each

-context sentence like above, the compiler generates a #freezer
+context sentence like above, the compiler generates a #freezer production,

-rule.
+a heat rule, and a cool rule.
 The generated form is equivalent to the

-.
-However, we are now starting to
+rules we wrote manually in LESSON-14-A. However, we are now starting to

 considerably simplify the definition.
 Instead of 3 sentences, we just have one.

-Notice that the contexts we included in LESSON-14-B
+Notice that the contexts we included in LESSON-14-B still seem rather

 similar in form.
 For each expression we want to evaluate, we are declaring